Spark

 As we continue to urge the government and organizations to take the plight of disabled people more seriously, we need to start by showing better care to those close to us.
 If you live with or know anyone living with a disability, here are some tips to help them improve the quality of their lives:

-• Educate yourself on their disability: Helping about a problem you don’t understand is similar to fighting a losing battle.
+• Educate yourself on their disability: Helping with a problem you don’t understand is similar to fighting a losing battle.
 It’s always best to approach care for a person with a disability from a place of knowledge.
 Disabilities can be physical or mental, and in some cases, there can be interactions between the psychological and physical effects of a disability.
-Reading about the disability can help you be more empathetic toward them.
+By researching Occupational therapy services covered by NDIS you can learn about the best ways to help your loved one suffering from a mental health condition.
+Reading about the disability and treatment options can help you be more empathetic toward them.

 • Help them exercise: While most mainstream exercises are designed for able-bodied people, there are a plethora of workouts specifically designed for people with disabilities.
 They need to get workouts to keep their minds and bodies sharp.
 Exercising can also give them the opportunity to get some air and their much-needed dose of vitamin D.